paultopia/csv2md/README.md

 Note: this is just a fork of the csv2md inlein script.
 Inlein hates me, I can never make it work, so I forked it as an executable jar.
+See original at https://github.com/uvtc/csv2md

 # csv2md.clj